 In 2014, NYCHA reinstated the highest housing priority for homeless families in NYC Department of Homeless Services (DHS) shelters, upgrading their need-based priority from N-4 to N-0 (the highest Need-Based priority).
-NYCHA also gives preference of the approximately 4,300 public housing apartments that become available each year to DHS homeless families on the NYCHA Working Family list.
-In addition, utilizing the City's public housing resources to address the homeless population is an important step in receiving New York State support for a homeless rental subsidy.
-NYCHA's plan not only addresses local housing needs but is also in line with the national objectives of using mainstream housing assistance programs as an essential part of achieving former President Obama's goals of the 2010 Federal Strategic Plan to End Homelessness.
+NYCHA also gives preference to DHS homeless families on the NYCHA Working Family list for public housing apartments available for new rentals.
+NYCHA's plan not only addresses local housing needs but is also in line with the national objectives of using existing housing assistance programs as an essential part of achieving former President Obama's goals of the 2010 Federal Strategic Plan to End Homelessness.
 In further support of the Mayor's Housing Plan, NYCHA also connected homeless families holding top priority on the Section 8 waiting list with available Section 8 project-based units in the Authority's 19 LLC developments.
-NYCHA will continue to prioritize homeless individuals for Section 8
+NYCHA will continue to prioritize homeless individuals for Section 8.